What is a Good Net Promoter Score (NPS) in 2026: Benchmarks, Examples & Industry Data

 What determines a ‘good’ Net Promoter Score varies across industries.
 It depends on market maturity, customer expectations, and geographical and cultural factors.

-• What a good Net Promoter Score means in 2025.
+• What is a good Net Promoter Score in 2026

 What is Net Promoter Score (Quick Refresher)?